imbingz/Password-Generator/README.md

 #### Step 5
 Generate random numbers as index to choose the character randomly.
 #### Step 6
-Run the step 5 for the number of times, same as the password length input by the users
+Run the step 5 for the same number of times as the password length input by the users
 #### Step 7
 Create a variable that holds the sum of those random characters.
 #### Step 8